Rockhampton City

 Employment conditions in Rockhampton City face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Conversely, agriculture, forestry & fishing employs only 1.7% of local workers, below Rest of Qld's 4.5%.
-As of the Census, there are 2.8 workers for every resident, indicating Rockhampton City functions as an employment hub attracting workers from surrounding areas.
-Between Jun-24 and Jun-25, labour force increased by 5.0% while employment declined by 3.6%, leading to a rise in unemployment rate by 7.0 percentage points.
-In contrast, Rest of Qld saw employment rise by 1.8%, labour force grow by 2.0%, and unemployment rise by 0.2 percentage points.
-State-level data from Sep-25 shows Queensland's employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%.
-Nationally, unemployment stood at 4.5% with employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years nationally.
-Applying these projections to Rockhampton City's employment mix suggests local growth of approximately 6.6%% over five years and 13.8% over ten years, though this is a simplified extrapolation for illustrative purposes.
+Conversely, agriculture, forestry & fishing employs just 1.7% of local workers, below Rest of Qld's 4.5%.
+As at the Census, there are 2.8 workers for every resident, indicating Rockhampton City functions as an employment hub.
+Between June 2024 and June 2025, labour force increased by 5.0% while employment declined by 3.6%, leading to a rise in unemployment rate by 7.0 percentage points.
+In contrast, Rest of Qld saw employment rise by 1.8%, labour force grow by 2.0%, and unemployment increase by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% growth over five years and 13.7% over ten years.
+Applying these projections to Rockhampton City's employment mix suggests local growth of approximately 6.6%% over five years and 13.8% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment